 It’s a drift dive, and as you flow with the moderate current which flows from south to north, you feel like you’re flying.
 The flat surface below is punctuated with giant barrel sponges and as you sail past them, it’s great to peek inside to see which critters will be hiding.

-Hawksbill turtles, barracudas, eagle rays, parrotfish and lionfish often can be seen here.
+Hawksbill turtles, barracudas, eagle rays, parrotfish, and lionfish often can be seen here.
 I’ve even spotted bull sharks down at this site during the winter months.

 # 7 – Mama Viña

 Mama Viña is a shipwreck, which was deliberately sunk off the coast in 1995.
-It’s almost exactly outside the nature park Xcaret, and old rumors say that the wreck was sank by the park to create a snorkeling attraction for its visitors.
+It’s almost exactly outside the nature park Xcaret, and old rumors say that the wreck was sunk by the park to create a snorkeling attraction for its visitors.

-Unfortunately for the park (but great for the divers) the sinking of the ship, didn’t quite go as planned, and the wreck ended up a lot deeper than would be accessible for snorkeling… is now sits at around 23 meters deep, making it an advanced dive due to its depth.
+Unfortunately for the park (but great for the divers) the sinking of the ship didn’t quite go as planned, and the wreck ended up a lot deeper than would be accessible for snorkeling… is now sits at around 23 meters deep, making it an advanced dive due to its depth.

 Any shipwreck dive is special, but seeing the bow of the Mama Viña appear from the blue gives me a warm fuzzy feeling every time.

-Usually there’s time to circle the boat a couple of times from bottom to top, checking out the range of corals and fish that have transformed this boat into their home.
+Usually, there’s time to circle the boat a couple of times from bottom to top, checking out the range of corals and fish that have transformed this boat into their home.
 More often than not, you’ll find a large green moray eel under the bottom of the boat, so keep your eyes peeled for him too.

 As you circle the boat, you’ll feel a strong current, especially as you swim from the stern back toward the bow.
 You’ll need to kick hard, but it’s worth it!

-From the rear of the boat there’s an access point to a single room that is often filled with tiny fishes.
+From the rear of the boat, there’s an access point to a single room that is often filled with tiny fishes.

 As the dive ends, and you begin to surface you use the current to follow a slope along the sea floor, during the slow ascent, you often see giant schools of jacks and barracuda.